Dclark2434/Dclark2434/README.md

-👋 Hi there, welcome to my GitHub profile!
+Heyo, welcome to my GitHub profile!
-I'm @dclark2434, an aspiring cloud engineer.
-I'm passionate about learning and working with various technologies in the field of system administration, engineering, and DevOps.
+I'm Dustin.
+I'm interested in learning about and working with various technologies in the field of system administration, engineering, and cloud computing.
+Occasionally, I delve into making some games but mostly just to keep my programming skills sharp.

+Most of my projects right now deal with AWS, Terraform and Python.

 I'm open to connecting with like-minded individuals, discussing ideas, and collaborating on projects.
 Feel free to reach out to me!